Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-1182-nonchucked_upload_api_design.md

 the upload's storage provider.
 Once the upload has been completed, the payload for `GET /uploads/{id}` will no longer include a signed url for uploading.

+These changes should speed up client interactions by removing the need to call the `PUT /uploads/{id}/chunks` endpoint to create a signed url for uploading.
+Also, since the DDS API does not need to interact with an external service to create signed urls, latency introduced by the eventual consistency model is also removed.

 ## Implementation View

 #### Summary of impacted APIs